semantic-systems/text-to-SHACL/resources/requirements_decomposition/aktivierung_und_eingliederung.md

 <b>Requirements decomposition</b>:

-1. User receives basic income support.
-(GREEN)
+1. User receives basic income support (GREEN).
-2. User had a discussion with an integration specialist.
-(RED: A procedural step in the application rather than a personal eligibility criterion)
+2. User had a discussion with an integration specialist (RED: A procedural step in the application rather than a personal eligibility criterion.).
-3. In the discussion, the necessity of the benefit was determined.
-(RED: A procedural step in the application rather than a personal eligibility criterion; discretionary third-party decision)
+3. In the discussion, the necessity of the benefit was determined (RED: A procedural step in the application rather than a personal eligibility criterion; discretionary third-party decision).
-4. Participation in the funded measure was approved by the Jobcenter before the start of the measure.
-(RED: A procedural step in the application rather than a personal eligibility criterion; discretionary third-party decision; user's general eligibility should be determined without requiring them to have already chosen or even started a specific measure)
+4. Participation in the funded measure was approved by the Jobcentre before the start of the measure (RED: A procedural step in the application rather than a personal eligibility criterion; discretionary third-party decision; user's general eligibility should be determined without requiring them to have already chosen or even started a specific measure).